Infinite dimensional manifolds from a new point of view: Cohomology Theory

 Now we show that for any separated smooth functor $G$ the canonical map $h':G\rightarrow\varsigma'(G)$ induces isomorphism on singular homology.
 We only need to repeat the argument of the previous paragraph except that the kernel of $h_{*}$ should be replaced by the cokernel of $h'_{*}$, the details are omitted.
-By the universal coefficients theorem the same is true for cohomology. \end{proof} \begin{proposition} ({\bf Mayer-Vietoris Sequence})Let $F$ be an infinite dimensional manifold and let $G$, $H$ be two submanifolds of $F$ such that $G\cup H=F$, then we have the following long exact sequence
+By the universal coefficients theorem the same is true for cohomology. \end{proof}